 • To locate reserve items, staff will need the following information: Professor’s name, class number, book title.

-• Electronic reserves can be accessed on the Reserve Manager page.
+• Electronic reserves can be accessed on the Course Reserves page.

-• Media Reserves (DVDs) are handled by the Media department; after they are processed, they are housed behind the Circulation Desk.
+• Media Reserves (DVDs & CDs) are handled by the Media department; after they are processed, they are housed behind the Circulation Desk.
+Media Reserve Request Form

 Guidelines for Reserve Materials